John-Kun/Orbinaut-Model-Plugin/Readme.txt

 or else your models gonna get glitched, later go on Stage->Draw Gui End, there you gonna have IgnoreList, place "Model," after the "Framework ,", and after that you can use this.

-if you gonna use this, please crediting these guys who make this to work.
+if you gonna use this, please credit us who made this.

 TheSnidr
 John-Kun